The sex selection abortion amendment would have been the wrong answer to the wrong question

 After much impassioned debate, the amendment was defeated (Ayes 201, Noes 292) – a cause for celebration for many pro-choice campaigners, but not cause for complacency.

 Scarlet Harris is the TUC’s Women’s Equality officer.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.